jorb1/bren-meds213-data-cleaning/README.md

 Kwon, Eunbi, et al. (2017).
 Delayed egg‐laying and shortened incubation duration of Arctic‐breeding shorebirds coincide with climate cooling.
 Ecology and Evolution, 8, 1339–1351. [doi:10.1002/ece3.3733](doi:10.1002/ece3.3733)

-3. Links to other publicly accessible locations of the data:
+**3. Links to other publicly accessible locations of the data:**

-4. Links/relationships to ancillary data sets: <any supplementary data sources that support analysis or classification of the datasets, eg., plant taxonomy table.)>
+No other locations known.

+**4. Links/relationships to ancillary data sets:**

+See above for list of ancillary data sets related to the data used in this analysis.
+ASDN_Daily_species.csv and ASDN_Snow_survey.csv are the two files processed in the cleaning analysis performed in this repository.

+ASDN_Daily_species.csv has columns including Site and Observer.
+These columns are directly referencing these ancillary tables, specifically ASDN_Camp_staff.csv and ASDN_Bird_nests.csv.

+ASDN_Snow_survey.csv has columns including Site, Observer, and Plot.
+These columns are directly referencing these ancillary tables, specifically ASDN_Camp_staff.csv and ASDN_Bird_nests.csv.

-The data used in this project is hosted at the [Arctic Data Center](https://arcticdata.io).
+The tables mentioned here can be found at the [Arctic Data Center](https://arcticdata.io).

-5. Was data derived from another source?
-If yes, list source(s): <list citations to original sources>
+**5. Was data derived from another source?
+If yes, list source(s):**

 Data was not derived from another source.

-6. Recommended citation for the project:
+**6. Recommended citation for the project:**

 When using the data and subsequent analysis for this project, the proper citation is: